agrawal-srishti/cycling_to_school_India/README.md

 ### Data pre-processing

 - Please download the data using the links to the survey provided in the references section of the manuscript.
 - Run the `code/cycling_to_school_harmonise_data.R` script to extract variables from the three survey rounds and create a combined database.
-It uses the district and state lookup tables available in the directories, `district_lookup/`and `state_lookup/`.
+It uses the district and state lookup tables available in the directory, `lookup_tables/`.

 ### Data analysis